ss7m/bread/GUIDE.md

 length of the dict.

 Dictionaries cannot be coerced into a number.
-When coerced into a string, a dictionary becomes the string `"dict"`.
+When coerced into a string, a dictionary becomes the string representation of the key-value pairs (separated by a colon), each pair is separated by commas, and surrounded by a pair of curly braces.
 All dictionaries are truthy.

 ## method